cgythm/fuzzy-octo-tribble/stuff/colorshifting/README.md

 ### Sporadic Color Shifting

-Besides employing a really simple technique of using css transistions to change the background color, I add some functional flair to it to this little exploration to make it a bit more interesting.
+Besides employing a really simple technique of using css transistions to fade the background colors, I add some functional flair to it to this.

-This little bit of code was my attempt in working with continuation style passing.
+This little bit of code was my attempt in working with continuation style passing:

         setTimeout(next(colors, pauseable(function (unpause, v, self) {
             rollcount += 1;